KendrikTheGreat/belucid_vault/Pursuit of wisdom.md

 “I trust this finds you as it leaves me, in good health.”

-“I trust this finds you in pursuit of wisdom”
+“I trust this finds you in pursuit of wisdom.”